-Gaia is a global space astrometry mission, and a successor to the ESA Hipparcos mission, launched in 1989.
-Part of ESA's Cosmic Vision program, the Gaia spacecraft (see Figure 1) is being built by EADS Astrium France and is scheduled for launch with a Soyuz launcher from Kourou in 2013.
+Gaia4 is a global space astrometry mission, part of ESA's Cosmic Vision program.
+The Gaia spacecraft (see Figure 1) is being built by EADS Astrium France and is scheduled for launch with a Soyuz launcher from Kourou in 2013.
 At a distance of 1.5 million kilometres from Earth at Lagrangian point L2, slowly spinning around its axis, Gaia will monitor each target star about 100 times over a five-year period, precisely measuring its distance, movement, and change in brightness.
 Through comprehensive spectrophotometric classification, it will provide the detailed physical properties of each star observed: characterizing their luminosity, temperature, gravity, and elemental composition.
 This massive stellar census, will provide the basic observational data to tackle an enormous range of important questions related to the origin, structure, and evolutionary history of our Galaxy.